GENERAL TERMS AND CONDITIONS

 - Electronic communication is considered as written.

-Article 4 – Execution of the Services
+Article 4 – Execution of services and projects

-- availability of key users
+- the availability of employees and key users;

 - internal decision-making